Paris is a big city. I know, I know, you can walk everywhere and it feels like a village. But I’ve learned it’s actually huge.

 Serge Gainsbourg was the poet hero of France, the badboy of the stage and the cigarette-smoking king of the French music scene.
 Now, unfortunately, he is dead.

 And if you can track down his grave at the Montparnasse Cemetery, you’ll find it littered with used Metro tickets.
 Why?
 Because he once sang a song about a ticket collector on the Paris Metro.
-It’s attached below with English subtitles.
+Find it here with English subtitles.

 15. There’s a park with both beehives and a vineyard in the 15th arrondissement